NathanCordeiro/Automatic-Garbage-Collector/README.md

 For most C programs, manual memory management with malloc/free remains the standard approach.
 Garbage collection is more commonly used in higher-level languages like Java, Python, or Go, where the benefits of automatic memory management often outweigh the costs.

+The main motivation for creating a garbage collector is to simplify memory management in C programs.
+C is a powerful language, but it requires manual memory management, which can lead to issues like memory leaks, dangling pointers, and double frees.
+These problems can be difficult to debug and can cause program crashes or unpredictable behavior.

+While not suitable for production use, this project serves as an excellent learning tool for understanding garbage collection concepts and how they can be implemented in a low-level language like C.

+The implementation is intentionally kept simple to make it easy to understand and modify.
+This makes it a good starting point for further experimentation or for educational purposes.

 ## License
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)